 John was a favorite name among the Hasmoneans.
 John, the person with whom we are concerned and the founder of the religion that eventually became Christianity, was the son of a Hasmonean known to history by the name of Absalom—the brother of Alexander Janneus (who was also known as “Jonathan”).
 Thus, John/Yeshu was a nephew of King Janneus.
 One might assume this close relationship conferred protection upon the lad, but that assumption would be wrong.
 The Hasmonean family was notoriously fractious, some members favoring the Sadducees (Janneus, John Hyrcanus I and II), and some favoring their bitter enemies the Pharisees (Salome Alexandra, Absalom).
 Among the Hasmoneans, brother routinely killed brother or even parent (cf. Aristobulus I) if they were impediments to accessing the throne.

-Yeshu was also a Pharisee, like his father, and we know from historical and religious records that Salome favored the Pharisees.
+Like his father, Yeshu was also a Pharisee.
+We know from historical and religious records that Salome favored the Pharisees.
 Indeed, her brother, Simon ben Shetach, was the leader of the Pharisaic faction and the heir to Joshua ben Perachiah as nasi (head of the Sanhedrin).
 All these links mean that Jonathan/Yeshu had entrée to the royal household itself and to the highest level of Pharisaic and royal power.

 It is obvious, then, that the eventual execution of Yeshu at the hands of the Pharisaic religious faction was no light matter.
 They were not only executing one of their own, but were executing a person with the highest royal connections.
 They were also executing this gnostic and quasi-Buddhist on religious grounds: apostasy, blasphemy, and leading the people astray (thus the Talmud).
 Of course, Yeshu merited a full pro forma religious trial before the Sanhedrin, with a waiting period of forty days for witnesses to come forward, and so on.
 Yeshu’s final judge was doubtless the queen’s brother, ben Shetach.
 In sum, the founder of Christianity was put to death for religious reasons by his own family and by his own people.
 In that unprecedented confluence of circumstances we detect some of the pathos of Christianity’s beginnings.